 Many new urban mobility concepts (from e-scooters to shared mopeds and bikes) have become commercially viable in the last three years, leading to their mass implementation across Europe.
 So far, the first generation of Shared Mobility and MaaS concepts has proven its attractiveness to users, but the lack of expertise and tools in place has led to suboptimal MaaS deployment, cancelled projects and unexpected drawbacks such as safety for citizens and short life cycle of vehicles.

-MOBI-MIX intends to facilitate the uptake of innovative transport solutions to fulfil their potential and have a positive impact on reducing carbon emissions.
-MOBI-MIX will develop and source state-of-the-art public-private collaboration models for more effective implementation of micro-mobility and MaaS solutions, ultimately leading to a more livable city.
+Running from March 2020 until September 2022, MOBI-MIX will develop and source state-of-the-art public-private collaboration models for more effective implementation of micro-mobility and MaaS solutions, ultimately leading to a more livable city.

 The objective is to reduce 365 tonnes of CO2 emissions by replacing 2.6 million fossil-fueled car kilometres in the urban environment of 5 pilot cities/regions: Rotterdam, Norfolk, Antwerp, Mechelen and Valenciennes.